-Intuitively, we might expect a LAOStress protocol loosely to correspond to a repeating sequence of positive and negative step stresses.
-If a yielding process arises following each of these steps in each half cycle, we might then intuitively expect to see the formation of shear bands associated with that yielding, by analogy with the banding seen in the simpler step stress protocol just described.
-With this in mind, we now consider finally the response of the SGR model in LAOStress, in its glass phase x < 1.
+with that yielding, by analogy with the banding seen in the simpler step stress protocol just described.
+With this in mind, we now consider finally the response of the soft glassy rheology model in LAOStress, in its glass phase x < 1.

-In Fig. 12 (top), we plot as a color-scale the degree of shear banding maximized over a cycle for a wide range of LAOStress experiments of imposed stress amplitude $\sigma_0$ and frequency $\omega$ .
+In Fig. 12 (top) we plot as a color-scale the degree of shear banding maximized over a cycle for a wide range of LAOStress experiments of imposed stress amplitude $\sigma_0$ and frequency $\omega$ .
 As can be seen, significant shear banding arises across a broad region of the plane of $\sigma_0, \omega$ .
-Banding persist even at the lowest frequencies accessible numerically (in a manner apparently consistent with it persisting to the limit of zero frequency $\omega \rightarrow 0$ , where this is accessible numerically),
+Banding persist even at the lowest frequencies accessible numerically (in a manner apparently consistent with it persisting to the limit of zero frequency $\omega \to 0$ , were this accessible numerically), as in the strain-imposed protocols considered in previous sections, despite the model's underlying flow curve being purely monotonic, precluding banding as the true steady state response to a constant imposed shear stress.

 FIG. 13.
 Response of the SGR model to LAOStress of amplitude $\sigma_0/\sigma_y - 1 = 0.2$ , frequency $\omega = 0.001$ for cycle number N = 50.
 Signals show (a) shear rate, (c) degree of shear banding, and (d) inverse effective sample age as a function of time over a cycle. (b) Snapshots of shear banded velocity profiles corresponding to the symbols in the other figures are shown.
-Initial sample age $t_w = 10$ , number of streamlines n = 25, number of SGR elements per streamline m = 100, diffusivity w = 0.05, initial heterogeneity $\epsilon = 0.1$ , and toy curvature parameter $\kappa = 0$ .
+Initial sample age $t_w = 10$ , number of streamlines n = 25, number of SGR elements per streamline m = 100, diffusivity w = 0.05, initial heterogeneity $\epsilon = 0.1$ , toy curvature parameter $\kappa = 0$ .